 Zimmerman also was named to the 2015 NEWISA All-New England First Team, NSCAA NCAA Division I All-Northeast Region Second Team, while goalkeeper Kristyn Shea made an appearance on the NEWISA All-New England Second Team.
 Shea was in net for all eight of the Friars' shut-out victories, tying former Friar Caitlin Walker (2011) for the most shutouts during a single season in program history.

-Lopes returns to the Friars after spending one season as the head coach of the UNH Wildcats.
-Lopes coached three Wildcat players who earned America East post-season honors.
-Freshman goalkeeper Mimi Borkan earned a spot on the 2013 America East All-Rookie squad, while Hannah Blondin and Colleen Murray nabbed spots on the All-Academic Team.
+Lopes spent one season as the head coach at New Hampshire during the 2013 campaign.
+He coached three Wildcat players who earned America East post-season honors.
+Goalkeeper Mimi Borkan earned a spot on the 2013 America East All-Rookie squad, while Hannah Blondin and Colleen Murray nabbed spots on the All-Academic Team.

-Prior to his term at UNH, Lopes spent two years as an assistant coach at Providence College (2011-201).
+Prior to his term at UNH, Lopes spent two years as an assistant coach at Providence College (2011-2012).
 In his first season with the Friars, Lopes assisted Providence to their first BIG EAST Tournament game since 1994.
 Providence then defeated Rutgers, 1-0, to advance to the quarterfinals.
-He also helped coach Jenna Roncarati to her third consecutive All-BIG EAST honor.
-At Providence, Lopes assisted with recruiting, scouting, travel and budgeting, as well as monitoring the academic progress of student athletes and planning team training and individual workouts.
+He also helped coach Jenna Roncarati to her third-consecutive All-BIG EAST honor.
+As the assistant at Providence, Lopes handled recruiting, scouting, travel and budgeting, as well as monitoring the academic progress of student-athletes and planning team training and individual workouts.

 Lopes was the head assistant women's coach at Southern Connecticut State University from 2005-2011.
 He was highly involved in recruiting, planning off-season training and helped establish the Freshman Athletic Scholastic Training (F.A.S.T.) academic program.